wandersick/aerozoom/Readme.txt

   #  Workaround of Windows Media Center, WizMouse.
 See [Compatibility]

-  #  Now compatible with AeroShake
+  #  Now compatible with AeroShake (Won't shake away stuff anymore)

-     [ Features since v2 ]
+     [ Features from v2 ]

-  #  Keyboard and mouse Buttons as modifiers, just as Mac/Linux
+  #  Keyboard and mouse buttons as modifiers, just as Mac/Linux

      - Ctrl, Alt, Win, Shift, Middle, Back, Forward (and Left, Right)